am508/CITS3200F/Final/Readme.txt

 	Usage
 ========

-In order to view the webpage, double click the "Index.html".
 This webpage is best viewed on a computer that has either Google Chrome or Mozilla Firefox installed.

 You can download Google Chrome from: